KANENANLAIR/CyberSec21/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-10.0.0.5
+- 10.0.0.5
-10.0.0.6
+- 10.0.0.6
-10.0.0.7
+- 10.0.0.7

-We have installed the following Beats on these machines: filebeats metricbeats
+We have installed the following Beats on these machines:
+- filebeats
+- metricbeatsc

 These Beats allow us to collect the following information from each machine:
 Filebeat collects and logs system datas in cases there are any errors or disruption, the log would collect it.
 Metribeat provides data on system performance and usage such as CPU, memory ,and system uptime.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: